Understanding Ketosis

 Timeline to Ketosis

-• 24-48 hours: Body uses up glycogen stores
+• 24–48 hours: glycogen stores used up

 Sample Ketosis-Friendly Day